TARN SHELF + RUSSELL FALLS

 A short drive has us arriving at Lake Dobson.
 Passing a variety of eco-systems as we go.

 The first hike for the day a figure 8 loop to the Tarn Shelf returning via unique Pandani Grove Walk.
-Taking approx. 3-4 hrs return, the first section is a great warm up for the day, as we make our way up to the alpine shelf.
-The trail work makes for an easy to follow path with plenty of great lookouts, cultural sites and unique flora.
+Taking approx. 3-4 hrs return, the first section is a great warm-up for the day, as we make our way up to the alpine shelf.
+The trail work makes for an easy to follow path, with plenty of great lookouts, cultural sites and unique flora.

-Arriving at Rodway Hut, you will have time to explore the pristine Tarn Shelf, as we prepare a lunch, either outside overlooking the Broad Valley or in a cosy ski shelter.
+Arriving at Rodway Hut, you will have time to explore the pristine Tarn Shelf, as we prepare lunch, either outside overlooking the Broad Valley or in a cosy ski shelter.

-After lunch we return back to Lake Dobson and drive back down into the Rain Forest.
+After lunch, we return back to Lake Dobson and drive back down into the Rain Forest.

 Finishing the walk at Russell Falls/Tall Trees, you will feel a great sense of achievement.
 This spectacular waterfall the reason the surrounding land was first protected.

-Arriving back to Hobart approx. 5:30-hotel drop offs if needed.
+Arriving back to Hobart approx. 5:30-hotel drop-offs if needed.

 Prices - AUD

 Guided Mt.
-Field walking experience
+Field hiking experience

 Local qualified Guides